-Learning curve: I did not try the most hard-core functionalities of Vue.js, though I am using vue-loader, a different template renderer (pug), transitions, a little bit components and lazy loading.
+Learning curve: I did not try the most hard-core functionalities of Vue.js, though I am using vue-loader, a different template renderer (pug), transitions, a few components, and lazy loading.

-My biggest difficulty have been to maintain my js bundle as low as possible by producing chunks.
+My biggest difficulty has been to maintain my js bundle as low as possible by producing chunks.

 The framework is also compatible with Typescript and the logic behind is quite simple.